archlinux/aurweb/CONTRIBUTING.md

 ### Coding Style

-We use `autoflake`, `isort`, `ruff` and `flake8` to enforce coding style in a PEP-8 compliant way.
+We use `ruff` to enforce coding style in a PEP-8 compliant way.
 These tools run in GitLab CI using `pre-commit` to verify that any pushed code changes comply with this.

 To enable the `pre-commit` git hook, install the `pre-commit` package either with `pacman` or `pip` and then run `pre-commit install --install-hooks`.
 This